dirtcodevet/ClarityFinance/docs/PROJECT_STATUS.md

 Phase X is complete when ALL of the following are true:

 1. ✅ All 7 P1 bugs fixed and tested (Part 0)
-2. ✅ Month selector filters data on all pages
+2. ❌ Month selector filters data on all pages (still failing)
 3. ✅ Delete functionality works on Budget page
 4. ✅ Balance calculations correct everywhere
 5. ✅ Recurring expenses and flexible pay frequency implemented